jordan-barrett-jm/property-eye-ja-metadata/about.md

 Enriching the data might involve adding accessory data sources like povery data, some inference from satellite imagery, and, of course, input from _AI_.

 ### How reliable is the data?

-<Legalese>This website or its maintainer in no way guarantees complete accuracy and accepts zero responsibility for any actions that you choose to undertake after consuming that data</Legalese>
+< Legalese >

+> This website and its administrator disclaim any guarantees of complete accuracy regarding the information provided.
+> Furthermore, they accept no responsibility or liability for any actions taken based on the use or interpretation of the data presented.
+> Users are advised to exercise their own judgment and due diligence when relying on the information available.

+< /Legalese >

 With that being said, I've eye-balled it and cleaned it and de-duplicated it and in my **gut** it looks good.
 Obviously, you should verify it (like with any data source).

 ### On the accuracy of the Price Estimation Model